nilern/kauno/design.md

 it is not really useful to specify that a function takes type arguments that must be equal to given types and are not even bound to any variable in the value parameters or body.

+### CallFunction

+After the callee and arguments have been evaluated:

+1. Compute the argument signature (type arguments + value argument types).
+2. Check that the parameter and argument signature arities (numbers of type and value parameters/arguments) match.
+If not, signal an error.
+3. Check that the argument signature types are equal to the parameter signature types.
+If not, signal an error.
+4. Extend the closure environment with the parameters bound to the arguments.
+5. Evaluate the function body in that environment.

+### CallTemplatedFunction

+After the callee and arguments have been evaluated:

+1. Compute the argument signature (type arguments + value argument types).
+2. Check that the parameter and argument signature arities (numbers of type and value parameters/arguments) match.
+If not, signal an error.
+3. Make a cache lookup with the argument signature.
+If successful, **CallFunction** the found function.
+4. Else **InstantiateTemplatedFunction**, add the result to the cache and then **CallFunction** it.

 ### InstantiateTemplatedFunction

 Assuming that the parameter and argument signature arities (numbers of type and value parameters/arguments)